-Name Total Number of Shares of Common Stock Beneficially Owned Percentage Beneficially Owned Before Offering Number of Shares Being Offered Number of Shares to be Owned after this Offering Percentage to be Beneficially Owned after this Offering Kingsbridge Capital Limited (1) 12,542,047 (2) 20.5% 12,167,047 375,000
+Number of Total Number of Percentage Shares Shares of Common Beneficially Number of Beneficially Percentage to be Stock Beneficially Owned Before Shares Being Owned after Beneficially Owned Name Owned Offering Offered this Offering after this Offering Kingsbridge Capital Limited (1) 12,542,047(2) 20.5% 12,167,047 375,000

-- (1) The address of Kingsbridge is Kingsbridge Capital Limited, c/o Kingsbridge Corporate Services, Kingsbridge House, New Abbey, County Kildare, Republic of Ireland. - (2) Consists of (a) 11,677,047 shares of common stock issuable under the Common Stock Purchase Agreement we entered into with Kingsbridge on April 17, 2006, (b) 490,000 shares of common stock issuable upon exercise of the Class C Investor Warrant, which warrant is not exercisable before October 17, 2006 and (c) 375,000 shares of common stock issuable upon exercise of the Class B Investor Warrant issued to Kingsbridge on July 7, 2004.
+- (1) The address of Kingsbridge is Kingsbridge Capital Limited, c/o Kingsbridge Corporate Services, Kingsbridge House, New Abbey, County Kildare, Republic of Ireland. - Consists of (a) 11,677,047 shares of common stock issuable under the Common Stock Purchase Agreement or the Registration Rights Agreement we entered into with Kingsbridge on April 17, 2006, (b) 490,000 shares of common stock issuable upon exercise of the Class C Investor Warrant, which warrant is not exercisable before October 17, 2006 and (c) 375,000 shares of common stock issuable upon exercise of the Class B Investor Warrant issued to Kingsbridge on July 7, 2004.
 For the purposes hereof, we assume the issuance of all shares under the Common Stock Purchase Agreement and upon exercise of the Class C Investor Warrant.
 Adam Gurney and Maria O'Donoghue have shared voting and investment control of the securities held by Kingsbridge.
 Kingsbridge does not accept third party investments.